 We followed our home country practice that does not require us to solicit proxy and hold meetings of our shareholders every year for the years of 2017, 2018, 2019 and 2020.
-We will put forth a resolution at or before our next annual general meeting to amend our articles of association according to Rule 19C.07(4) of the Hong Kong Listing Rules such that we will hold an annual general meeting of shareholders every year, and will hold an annual general meeting of shareholders every year starting from 2021.

 The Nasdaq Stock Market Rules require that a majority of a Nasdaq-listed company's board of directors be independent directors.
 Our Cayman Islands counsel has provided a letter to The Nasdaq Stock Market certifying that under Cayman Islands law, we are not required to follow or comply with the requirement that a majority of our board members be independent directors.
 As of the date of this annual report, our board of directors consists of eight directors, four of which meet the "independence" requirements of the Nasdaq Stock Market Rules.